soandrade6/soandrade6/README.md

 ##  **About me**
 <br>

-I am a student of systems engineering and a Full Stack developer.
+I am a student of systems engineering.

 - 🔭 Currently, I'm working on improving my development skills.
 Additionally, I'm participating in programming competitions to improve my algorithmic skills.
 - 🌱 I’m currently learning data analysis to exploring techniques and tools to manage data effectively.